Olatubosun/rocksdb.docs/Universal-Compaction.md

 _S = total_size_

-Estimate SST file size flushed from memtable _M_.
+Estimate SST file size flushed from memtable to be _M_.
 And we estimate maximum number of compactions for a update to reach maximum as:

 _p = log(2, S/M)_